Swiatek steps up hunt for maiden Wimbledon title

 A double-break in the second set, sealed with a thumping backhand winner, effectively spelled the end for Sorribes Tormo and Swiatek went on to punish her opponent further with a stunning forehand to tie up a second-set bagel.

-Elsewhere, Greek eighth seed Maria Sakkari followed American Coco Gauff as the second top-10 casualty of the championships, with world number 36 Marta Kostyuk making a remarkable comeback to win 0-6 7-5 6-2.
+Greek eighth seed Maria Sakkari followed American Coco Gauff in losing early, becoming the second top-10 casualty of the championships, with world number 36 Marta Kostyuk making a remarkable comeback to win 0-6 7-5 6-2.

-Sakkari looked in total control in the opening set, but following disruptions to play after multiple rain delays her Ukrainian opponent returned to court a different player.
+Sakkari looked in total control in the opening set, but following disruptions to play after multiple rain delays her Ukrainian opponent returned to court invigorated.

-Meanwhile, former world number two Anett Kontaveit secured a 6-4 6-4 victory over Italy's Lucrezia Stefanini, prolonging her career for at least another match after she announced she would retire after Wimbledon.
+Former world number two Anett Kontaveit secured a 6-4 6-4 victory over Italy's Lucrezia Stefanini, meaning the Estonian prolongs her career for at least another match after announcing she would retire after Wimbledon.